-The Helping Communities Fund (HCF) has been relaunched with a further £189,000 on offer to help make communities in Birmingham and the Black Country safer.
+The Helping Communities Fund (HCF) has been relaunched with a further £180,000 on offer to help make communities in the West Midlands safer.

 It is made up from money which has been seized from criminals under the Proceeds of Crime Act (POCA) and is used to allow communities to invest in their neighbourhoods to improve safety